Intelligent-Systems-Phystech/2019-Essay/README.md

 # 2019-Essay
-The problem statemets and solution in short texts
+The problem statemets and solutions in short texts